ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Comparing and processing CoMID tags

-There can be multiple passes of the CoMID evidence appraisal process.
+The Accepted Claims Map extension phase is executed at least once, if any pass extends the Accepted Claims Map then the pass is repeated at least once more.

-In each pass, each potential CoMID tag in the Appraisal Context is compared against the accepted claims set (which has been initialised with Evidence from the attestor(s) ).
+In each pass, each potential CoMID tag in the Appraisal Context is compared against the accepted claims set.

-If the reference values in the CoMID tag match the Accepted Claims Set then Endorsements and other values from the tag are added to the Accepted Claims Set.
+If all reference values in the CoMID tag match entries in the Accepted Claims Set then Endorsements etc. from the tag are added to the Accepted Claims Set.

-If any tags matched in a pass through the CoMID appraisal process then another pass is performed.
 Tags which matched in an earlier pass are ignored in later passes of the same appraisal.